aro-network/aro-docs/docs/user-guides/software-setup.md

 # ARO Client Installation and Initialization Tutorial

-This tutorial guides you through the process of installing and initializing the [**ARO Client software image**](https://download.aro.network/images/aro-client-latest.iso) in a virtual machine environment.
-ARO Client is a software image designed for X86 architectures, and this tutorial focuses on a Linux environment.
+This tutorial guides you through the process of installing and initializing the [**ARO Client software image**](https://download.aro.network/images/aro-client-latest.iso) in a virtual machine environment. **ARO Client** is a software image designed for **X86 architectures**, and this tutorial focuses on a Linux environment.

+Before preparing the virtual machine environment, review the recommended system requirements for running the ARO Client image on [**this page**](/docs/edge-node/device-specs.md#recommended-requirements-for-software-clients-aro-client).

 ## Part 1: Preparing the Virtual Machine Environment